rywhale/kiwisR/README.md

 #### All Available Stations

-By default, `ki_station_list()` returns a tibble containing information for all available stations for the select hub.
+By default, `ki_station_list()` returns a tibble containing information for all available stations for the selected hub.

 ``` r
 # With swmc as the hub